 A road risk policy will cover business and individuals while trading from home, driving the vehicles on UK roads (ask your broker if you need EU cover).
-If you want to test drive, take a vehicle to your home, picking up customers vehicles, you will need a road risk policy.
+If you want to test drive, take a vehicle to your home or picking up customers vehicles, you will need a road risk policy.
 Typically road risk only policies are only taken out by home traders and only offer protection when vehicles are at the home address.
 To find out about road risk only insurance policy see our road risk information page.

-Anyone driving another person car for a motor trade-related purpose is required by law to have third-party road risk.
+Anyone driving another person car for a business-related purpose is required by law to have third-party road risk.
 A third-party-only road risk policy will cover the cost of accidental damage occurred to another vehicle or another’s property as well as covering compensation to the third party if they are injured.
 This cover will not cover the cost of any damage to the car being driven.
 This type of policy is the cheapest level of insurance.

 Third-party, fire and theft

-this will cover everything listed in the third party definition but also protect you against damage by fire or being stolen whilst in your care, custody or control.
+This will cover everything listed in the third party definition but also protect you against damage by fire or being stolen whilst in your care, custody or control.

 Besides covering the above, a comprehsive will also pay to repair damage to the vehicle, which caused the accident regardless of whether it is owned by the business or a customer.
 Comprehensive cover in the most expensive road risk cover.

 Road risk does not cover vehicles which are lost, stolen or damaged while being kept at business premises.
 This is more likely to be covered in a combined premises policy.